Contents

 There are several chapels, aisles, naves, statues, and other structures that form a part of St. Peter’s Basilica.
 Here’s a look at the floor plan of the church and what you can expect to see.

-St. Peter's Basilica Map
+St. Peter's Basilica map

 St. Peter's Basilica Floor Plan

-Overview of St. Peter’s Basilica Floor Plan
+Overview of St. Peter’s Basilica floor plan

 Let's take a walk through the many sections of St. Peter's Basilica, including prominent statues, chapels, entrances, & more.